estelasc/TWA-analysis-toolbox/README.md

 - **Noise addition**: Add baseline noise and high-frequency noise to clean ECG signals to make them more realistic.
 - **Add synthetic alternans**: Add synthetic alternans to generate controlled cases.
 - **Preprocessing**: Apply a detrending filter and a low-pass filter to clean ECG signals.
-- **Segment T-waves**: Segment T-waves with a method specifically tailored to ECGI data.
+- **Segment T-waves**: Segment T-waves with the SRS method, which is specifically tailored to ECGI data.
 - **TWA detection algorithm**: Novel TWA detection algorithm that employs:
 	- **Manifold Learning**: Reduces the dimensionality of ECGI data while preserving its intrinsic geometry.
 	- **Community Detection**: Clusters the reduced data to identify regions where TWA is likely present.